 The Saskatoon Show and Shine weekend in mid-August attracted a huge crowd, including a Nest refugee family who had just arrived in the city August 9.
 Samer, his wife Marwah and their two children enjoyed the afternoon, admiring the cars in the city’s downtown.
 Originally from Iraq, Samer and his family were refugees in Jordan.
-Samer has his PhD in engineering, specializing in cyber security. … Continue reading Newcomers enjoy car show
+Samer has his PhD in computer science, specializing in cyber … Continue reading Newcomers enjoy car show

 Visitors to the Saskatoon Farmers’ Market will know Ebtsam Elsheikh, the vendor with “the million watt smile.”
 Nest worked with Ebtsam, who also is a member of the group, to bring four of her relatives who were Sudanese refugees in Cairo.
 After a 27 month wait, her sister Saphia, her two nieces Safaa and Alaa and her nephew Abdulhai arrived in Saskatoon in March!
 A … Continue reading New arrivals!